These Hajiki Tofu Burgers with Ginger Miso Dressing take me make to Greenwich Village in the 1990s!

 - 2 tablespoons sesame seeds

-- 14 or 15 ounce container of extra firm tofu, drained and pressed
+- 1 15 ounce container firm or extra firm tofu drained and pressed

 - 2 tablespoons mellow white miso